 The end of World War II also signaled the beginning of adult education in Pinellas County, as returning war veterans returned home to finish their education.
 In 1945, the district established the first adult education program in the state.
 The district’s special education services and programs, now known as Exceptional Student Education, also expanded greatly between the mid-1940s and the mid-1960s.
 This included the forerunner of the district’s Hospital Homebound program, a school-to-work program, and speech and physical therapy services.
 The district’s gifted education also began during this period.
 Student enrollment grew from approximately 16,000 in 1946 to about 69,000 in 1962.
 Between 1948 and 1965, the district constructed 64 new schools.

-In 1956, the state Legislature passes a law making the superintendent’s position an appointive post.
-A year later, a local referendum increased the number of School Board members from five to seven, as it stands today (the School Board originally had three members, but had increased to five members in 1946).
+In 1956, the state Legislature passed a law making the superintendent’s position an appointed post.
+A year later, a local referendum increased the number of School Board members from five to seven, as it stands today (the School Board originally had three members but had increased to five members in 1946).
 In 1960, Pinellas County Schools became the first district in the state of Florida designated a “Blue Ribbon” school district by the National School Board Association and the American Association of School Administrators.
 The honor was bestowed to districts nationwide based on excellence in the areas of student test scores, teacher salaries, administrator-teacher rapport, and construction.

-Despite the 1954 U.S. Supreme Court ruling outlawing “separate but equal” schools, Pinellas County Schools built nine additional all-black schools between 1954 and 1963.
-In 1964, only 200 of the district’s black students attended desegregated schools.
-As the result of a class action suit filed by attorney James Sanderlin on behalf of five black families, a U.S. District Court ruled in January 1965 that Pinellas County Schools must submit a plan to desegregate district schools.
-The district submitted an initial plan two months later, however, comprehensive desegregation did not occur until 1971 when Pinellas County became the first system in Florida to approve a voluntary, all-inclusive desegregation plan.
+Despite the 1954 U.S. Supreme Court ruling outlawing “separate but equal” schools, Pinellas County Schools built nine additional all-Black schools between 1954 and 1963.
+In 1964, only 200 of the district’s Black students attended desegregated schools.
+As the result of a class-action suit filed by attorney James Sanderlin on behalf of five Black families, a U.S. District Court ruled in January 1965 that Pinellas County Schools must submit a plan to desegregate district schools.
+The district submitted an initial plan two months later.
+However, comprehensive desegregation did not occur until 1971, when Pinellas County became the first system in Florida to approve a voluntary, all-inclusive desegregation plan.

 In 1974, the School Board divided the district into four areas, each with its own “area” superintendent, the precursor to today’s hierarchy.
 In 1975, Pinellas County Schools was the first public school system in the state to require teachers to pass a screening test before being hired.
 Five years later, the state Legislature required that all teachers pass a state test to receive certification to teach in Florida.
-The first written “Student Code of Conduct” was approved by district officials in 1977.
+The first written “Student Code of Conduct” was approved in 1977.
 That same year, the district’s already robust kindergarten offerings expanded to all elementary schools.

 The county’s first “fundamental” school started in 1976.
 In 1979, the Pinellas County School Board was named the National School Board of the Year by the National School Board Association.